pfgithub/threadclient/README.md

 -   [x] post action buttons like favourite and stuff
 -   [x] see if is reblog/boost
 -   [x] image alt text (+ hover text) rather than visible caption
+-   [x] user profile fields
+-   [x] (alternative used) update how user profiles work :: have a main page that loads the profile and pins and then a seperate page for loading all the posts and stuff that is embeded with load more
+-   [x] fix that "view parent" thing that looks bad (it looks even worse now but it is represented properly now)
 -   [ ] option to mute user, block user, or block domain on user profiles
--   [ ] user profile fields
 -   [ ] user profile pins (`/?pinned=true`) + make user profiles load on the dev server (express? doesn't like the `@`s in urls)
--   [ ] update how user profiles work :: have a main page that loads the profile and pins and then a seperate page for loading all the posts and stuff that is embeded with load more
 -   [ ] language support
 -   [ ] user profiles including follow and block buttons and stuff
 -   [ ] navigating to specific users by `@`
 -   [ ] sites that don't have public access to `/api/v1/accounts` but do have public access to `/@user` accept:json
 -   [ ] posting I guess
 -   [ ] voting in polls (+ poll ui improvements)
--   [ ] fix that "view parent" thing that looks bad
 -   [ ] improved url paths
 -   [ ] emojis. why did they make emojis some weird text replacement thing instead of … including them in the html that already has to be decoded, or for usernames eg rich text like reddit flairs
 -   [ ] make the `/mastodon` page not 404